OborinaLyubov/OborinaLyubov/README.md

 ### My opensource projects

-* [BlockChain](https://github.com/KhudyakovaLyubov/BlockChain) - desktop application for studying and working with blockchain.
+* [BlockChain](https://github.com/OborinaLyubov/BlockChain) - desktop application for studying and working with blockchain. - (development 2021 year - development is currently on hold)
-* [Hackathon_CODe_team](https://github.com/KhudyakovaLyubov/Hackathon_CODe_team) - web-application using smart contracts in the blockchain for working with documents (in the stage of active development and implementation of tasks).
+* [Hackathon_CODe_team](https://github.com/OborinaLyubov/Hackathon_CODe_team) - web-application using smart contracts in the blockchain for working with documents (in the stage of active development and implementation of tasks). - (project-prototype 2021 year for hackathon "Digital breakthrough")
+* [TravelPlaner](https://github.com/OborinaLyubov/TravelPlaner) - service guide with the ability to share information about attractions, habitats and booking hotels / transport. - (new project - initial stage of development)

 ### 🛠 Technical stack